NHS Lanarkshire logo

 • prioritise sleep and rest

-• arrange a meeting at work to complete your risk assessment and discuss modification of work duties
+• arrange a meeting at work to complete your risk assessment and discuss any changes to your duties

-Taking some time out during your day to complete some relaxation or mindfulness can help desensitise your nervous system.
+Taking some time out during your day to complete some relaxation or mindfulness as this can help make your nervous system less sensitive.
 Try to set aside some time for:

 Watch this Laura Mitchell Relaxation video below.